 Our client had access to all these coverages under the other policies because he was a “resident relative.”
 The standard North Carolina auto policy provides UM and UIM coverage to you and any “family member.”
 The law defines “family member” as “a person related to you by blood, marriage, or adoption who is a resident of your household.”
 This includes a ward or foster child.

 The phrase “resident of your household” has been the subject of many coverage lawsuits in North Carolina.
 The state’s law interprets the term very broadly.
 For instance, in Farm Bureau Mut.
 Ins.
 Co., Inc. v.
-Paschal, 752 S.E.2d 775 (N.C.App.
-2014), the North Carolina Court of Appeals determined that a little girl was a “resident of the household” of her grandfather even when she did not technically live under the same roof.
-She lived on a family farm he owned, and he provided all financial assistance to her.
+Paschal, the North Carolina Court of Appeals determined that a little girl was a “resident of the household” of her grandfather, even though she did not technically live under the same roof.
+She lived on a family farm he owned, and he provided all her financial assistance.
 This was sufficient for her to have coverage under his auto policy.
-This determination made a huge difference in assisting the child with making a financial recovery for severe injuries she suffered in a car accident.
+This determination made a huge difference in assisting the child with making a financial recovery for the severe injuries she suffered in a car accident.
 Importantly, a victim can be considered a resident of multiple households.

 Representation for UM and UIM Claims

 Our firm’s lead personal injury attorney, T. Shawn Howard, has over a decade of experience handling complex automobile accident claims requiring UM or UIM coverage.
 He has handled multiple lawsuits before the North Carolina Court of Appeals involving Inter-policy stacking and “resident relative” status.
-He can assist you in identifying and recovering coverage under all available policies.
-Call us at (919) 526-0450 to discuss your potential case or visit our contact page.
+He can assist you in understanding resident of the household insurance and indentifying sources of compensation.
+Call us at (919) 629-0944 to discuss your potential case or visit our contact page.
 We represent clients across the Carolinas from our Raleigh, Fayetteville, and Charlotte offices.